 Dogs are very energetic.
 They are constantly hoping to run or play with people or other animals!
 Sometimes in their efforts to find fun, they jump over fences.
-This is a risk to our dogs, and often there is a good reason why they want to break free.
+This is a risk to our dogs, and often, there is a good reason why they want to break free.

 Here Are Some Points To Keep In Mind If Your Pup Is Heading Over Fences.

-Lack of interaction
+Lack of Interaction

-Companionship with other dogs
+Companionship with Other Dos

 Certain breeds of dogs, especially those used as guard dogs, are ready to pounce at the slightest sound or sighting of something unusual.